fetchai/agents-aea/docs/message-routing.md

 ## Incoming `Messages`

 - `Connections` receive or create `Envelopes` which they deposit in the `InBox`
-- for agent-to-agent communication only, the `Multiplexer` sets an `EnvelopeContext` which specifies the `connection_id` via which the `Envelope` was received.
+- for agent-to-agent communication only, the `Multiplexer` keeps track of the `connection_id` via which the `Envelope` was received.
 - the `AgentLoop` picks `Envelopes` off the `InBox`
 - the `AEA` tries to decode the message; errors are handled by the `ErrorHandler`
 - `Messages` are dispatched based on two rules: